Why quitting your job isn´t always the answer

 Your work situation is a reflection of your patterns

 We all have certain patterns that keep occurring in our lives.
 These patterns are as unique as we are.
 For some, it might be the feeling that you work a lot harder than your coworkers, and that you don´t get the appreciation you deserve.
-It might be finding it difficult to work with coworkers from a different generation or feeling an enormous amount of pressure to perform well.
+It might be finding it difficult to work with coworkers that have a very different perspective from your own, or feeling an enormous amount of pressure to perform well.
 You might feel like you always end up in a job that offers no room for growth or find yourself always doubting whether you are good enough at what you do.
 Reflecting on whether this is only happening in your current job or if this is something that keeps coming up in your life can give you great insight.

 If you experience recurring patterns in your work life, it is likely that you will recreate the pattern in a new workplace.
 Exploring the beliefs, emotions, fears and desires behind the pattern can help you see what is truly going on and develop the tools to do your part in creating a better situation for yourself.